zaxguo/p1-kernel/docs/exp5/rpi-os.md

 .globl ret_from_fork
 ret_from_fork:
     bl    schedule_tail
-    cbz   x19, ret_to_user            // not a kernel thread
+    cbz   x19, ret_to_user            // not a kernel thread, go to ret_to_user
     mov   x0, x20
     blr   x19
+    // kernel thread returns, and continues below
 ret_to_user:
     bl disable_irq
     kernel_exit 0